mui/material-ui/docs/data/material/components/alert/alert.md

 <p class="description">An alert displays a short, important message in a way that attracts the user's attention without interrupting the user's task.</p>

+An Alert is designed for immediate attention and user interaction.
+It is perfect for displaying critical information that requires user acknowledgement.
+Alerts are disruptive and should be used sparingly to capture the user's focus when important actions or updates occur, such as form submission success or error alerts.
+For less intrusive notifications, consider using Snackbar or Dialogs.

 :::info
 This component is not documented in the [Material Design guidelines](https://m2.material.io/), but it is available in Material UI.
 :::